sendgrid/docs/content/docs/glossary/dkim.md

 ## 	Automated Security and Your DKIM Signature

 When you set up a [authenticated domain]({{root_url}}/ui/account-and-settings/how-to-set-up-domain-authentication/), you will be given the option of using [automated or manual security]({{root_url}}/ui/account-and-settings/how-to-set-up-domain-authentication/#using-automated-security).
 When you select automated security, SendGrid will manage your DKIM and SPF records for you.
-This means that whenever you make a change to your account that could impact your deliverability, such as adding a new dedicated sending [IP address]({{root_url}}/glossary/ip-address/), SendGrid will automatically update your DNS settings and your DKIM signature.
+This means that whenever you make a change to your account that could impact your deliverability, such as adding a newly dedicated sending [IP address]({{root_url}}/glossary/ip-address/), SendGrid will automatically update your DNS settings and your DKIM signature.

 <call-out>